Proofreading Services Overview – Work at Home Proofreading Jobs

 What Are the Professional Requirements to Work at ProofreadingServices.com?

-The good news is that you do not have to be from the United States to work there.
-As long as you can pass the test, location is not important.
+ProofreadingServices.com emphasizes that you do not have to be from the United States to work there — they welcome applicants from any country as long as you pass the test.

-If accepted, you would be given style guidelines to follow.
-This is typical of any company offering proofreading, editing or writing services.
+If accepted, you’ll be given style guidelines to follow, which is typical for companies offering proofreading, editing, or writing services.

 What Are the Pay and Hours Like at ProofreadingServices.com?